obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 ### OR NOT

-> Require either the 1st filter to match, or the second one to not match.
+> Require either the first filter to match, or the second one to not match.

 For example: